• Latest

 They’re Experiencing Changes in Their Mood or Appearance

 A teenager experiencing changes in their mood or appearance may be a sign of struggling with their mental health.
-They may seem more withdrawn or sad or start to neglect their personal hygiene.
+They may seem more withdrawn or sad or start to neglect their hygiene.

 If you’re concerned that your teenager may not be coping well, you must reach out for help.
 Talk to their doctor or a mental health professional to get them the help they need.